louis-va/king-donuts/README.md

 # King Donuts

-A website for the fictionnal donut shop: King Donuts
+A website for the fictional donut shop: King Donuts

 ## Description

-I worked on this project in november 2023 with the goal of learning the basics of back-end development with NodeJS, Express, MongoDB and connect it to a react front-end.
+I worked on this project in november 2023 with the goal of learning the basics of back-end development with NodeJS, Express, MongoDB and connect it to a React front-end.

 It is an exercise which is part of the Becode bootcamp.
 The goal was to create a dynamic restaurant website.